1984 United States presidential debates

-The 1984 United States presidential election debates were held during the 1984 presidential election.
-Three debates were held between Republican candidate, incumbent president Ronald Reagan and Democratic former vice president Walter Mondale, the major candidates.
-One debate was held with their vice presidential running mates, incumbent vice president George H. W. Bush and congresswoman Geraldine Ferraro.
+The 1984 United States presidential debates a series of debates held during the 1984 presidential election.

+The League of Women Voters organized three debates among the major party candidates, sponsored two presidential debates and one vice presidential debate.
+Two presidential debates were held between Republican nominee Ronald Reagan and Democratic nominee Walter Mondale.
+One vice presidential debate was held between their respective vice presidential running mates, George H. W. Bush and Geraldine Ferraro.

 Debate schedule

-October 7: First presidential debate (Center for the Performing Arts)
+October 7: First presidential debate (The Kentucky Center for the Performing Arts)

-The first debate between president Ronald Reagan and former vice president Walter Mondale took place on Sunday, October 7, 1984 at the Center for the Performing Arts in Louisville, Kentucky.
-The debate was moderated by Barbara Walters of ABC News and featured a panel featuring James Wieghart of New York Daily News, Diane Sawyer of ABC News, and Fred Barnes of New Republic.
+The first presidential debate between President Ronald Reagan and former Vice President Walter Mondale took place on Sunday, October 7, 1984, at The Kentucky Center for the Performing Arts in Louisville, Kentucky.
+The debate was moderated by Barbara Walters of ABC News and featured a panel featuring James Wieghart of New York Daily News, Diane Sawyer of CBS News, and Fred Barnes of New Republic.
 The topics were economic and domestic policy issues.

+Despite trailing far behind Reagan in the polls leading up to the debate, Mondale exceeded expectations and emerged as the clear winner of the first debate.
+According to a Newsweek/Gallup poll, 54 percent of debate-watchers favored Mondale, while only 35 percent sided with Reagan.
+President Reagan was perceived as confused and tired during the debate, whereas Mondale demonstrated articulate communication.
+This praised performance briefly revitalized the Mondale campaign, narrowing Reagan's lead in the polls by seven points.

 October 11: Vice presidential debate (Pennsylvania Hall Civic Center)

-The vice presidential debate between vice president George H. W. Bush and congresswoman Geraldine Ferraro took place on Thursday, October 11, 1984 at the Pennsylvania Hall Civic Center in Philadelphia, Pennsylvania.
-The debate was moderated by Sander Vanocur of ABC News and featured a panel featuring John Mashek of U.S. News & World Report, Jack White of Time, Norma Quarles of NBC News, and Robert Boyd of Knight-Ridder Newspapers.
+The only vice presidential debate between Vice President George H. W. Bush and Congresswoman Geraldine Ferraro took place on Thursday, October 11, 1984, at the Pennsylvania Hall Civic Center in Philadelphia, Pennsylvania.
+The debate was moderated by Sander Vanocur of ABC News and featured a panel featuring John Mashek of U.S. News & World Report, Jack White of Time magazine, Norma Quarles of NBC News, and Robert Boyd of Knight-Ridder Newspapers.
 The topics were domestic and foreign affairs.

 The result was proclaimed mostly even by newspapers, television, other media, and historians.
 Women voters tended to think Ferraro had won, while men, Bush.
 Some media, however, either declared Bush or Ferraro the winner.
 The candidates were both praised for their ability to debate.